 Textually, the Haggadah is an "open narrative": its contents can be incremented, and new generations and Jewish groups have been adding to it, pursuing both tradition and experimentation.
 Visually, the Haggadah often presents itself as an illustrated book, and the illustrations reflect a wide variety of aesthetic approaches, representational needs, cultural and political agendas.

 The haggadot in the Magnes collection of Jewish life include some rare illustrated printed and manuscript examples, beginning with the 18th century, other later volumes in various languages (Yiddish, Ladino, Arabic, Greek, etc.), and several ones created by a variety of Jewish renewal groups, especially in Berkeley and the San Francisco Bay Area, since the 1960's.
-An additional strength of this aspect of the Magnes collection is in a wide array of mass-produced haggadot from Europe, Israel and North America, which highlight the plethora of issues of Jewish identity and self-identification in modern times.
+An additional strength of this aspect of the Magnes collection is in a wide array of mass-produced haggadot from Europe, Israel and North America, which highlight the plethora of issues relating to Jewish identity and self-identification in modern times.
 Additionally, the Magnes collection of Jewish art includes fine examples of artist books inspired by or aspiring to be used as haggadot.

 The Haggadah collection is currently in the process of being cataloged.
 In the meantime, the covers and title pages of hundreds of the volumes it comprises can be viewed – and experienced especially in terms of their visual dimension – in the Magnes photostream on Flickr.com.